Personal savings allowance

 Earn up to £1,000 savings interest tax-free

 The personal savings allowance (PSA) lets most people earn up to £1,000 in interest without paying tax on it.
-At current savings rates, you'd need to have just over £20,000 in the top easy-access savings account to exceed the allowance.
+At current savings rates, basic-rate taxpayers need around £20,000 in the top easy-access savings account to exceed the allowance.
 This guide has full details on the PSA and how it works...

 What is the personal savings allowance and what does it mean for my savings?